 · CreativeLive – only free when watching live, but there are tons of classes available in all kinds of topics, including courses on using specific camera models – in case you have a DSLR and no clue what to do with it – this is a great option to get started.
 Use this link to get $15 off any class you can download and keep forever: https://refer.creativelive.com/s/Tara170

-· YouTube – more than just silly cat videos, you can actually find lots of tutorials and tips
+· YouTube – you can find lots of tutorials and tips for free